Spawning Manager - V1

 - Unit B – 10 => [5, 5]

-In the case of Unit A, it cannot further divide up the sets with 11 as (11/45) ~= 24%, which is less than 25%.
-In the case of Unit B, 5 equal to the Division Limit of 5, so they cannot be divided up anymore.
+In the case of Unit A, it cannot further divide up the sets with 11 as (11/45) = 24%, which is less than 25%.
+In the case of Unit B, 5 is equal to the Minimum Quantity of 5, so they cannot be divided up anymore.

 The final waves after sorting them: